TreeHacks/hackpack-chrome-ext/README.md

 Can you make the replacement respect the casing of the original text?
 That is, can you implement `modifyText` so that `modifyText('iCal')` returns `iButt` and `modifyText('calendar')` returns `buttender`?

+NOTE: If you update your code, the extension won't automatically update.
+You'll need to go to chrome://extensions and hit reload under your extension.

 ## Checkpoint 2: Custom Translations

 If you read XKCD, some of this may seem familiar to you.
 If you haven't read XKCD, you should celebrate your completion of part 1 with some [good old-fashioned webcomics](http://xkcd.com/).